Services for Students with Disabilities

 A. To be eligible to receive services, a student with disabilities must:

-1. self-identify to the Director of Academic Services (as defined in section 1 of the Procedures section).
+- self-identify to Assistant Director of Academic Services (as defined in section 1 of the Procedures section).

 B. All students with disabilities must demonstrate (with reasonable accommodations) acquisition of skills and knowledge required for successful completion of courses in which they are enrolled.

 Students shall have the right to appeal/grieve decisions regarding compliance with these policies or the laws referred to in this policy, including the determination of eligibility or the provision of reasonable accommodations.
 The appeal/grievance procedures are set forth in section 6 of Procedures.